View Thomas Millaras's Obituary on TheDay.com and share memories

 |

-New London - Thomas "Peter" and "Pogo" Peter Millaras, 69, died Friday, Feb.
+New London - Thomas Peter Millaras, lovingly known as "Pogo" and Peter, was peacefully led into eternal life by his Lord and Savior, Jesus Christ, Friday, Feb.
 28, 2020.
-He was born Dec.
+Peter was born Dec.
 26, 1950, the son of Helen and Peter Millaras.
-He grew up in Quaker Hill, and graduated from St. Bernard High School and the College of the Holy Cross.
+He grew up in Quaker Hill, graduated from St. Bernard High School and then, went on to graduate from the College of the Holy Cross.

-He is a veteran of the Vietnam War, having served as a lieutenant in the U.S. Navy.
+Upon graduation, he received a commission of ensign in the U.S. Navy, and later, was promoted to lieutenant.
+His early experiences of saltwater fishing with his father and his love of scuba diving made him the optimal candidate to become a U.S. Navy diving officer.
+He took true pride in being a team member of the San Diego-based U.S. Navy Marine Mammal Program, which trained bottlenose dolphins and California sea lions for military operations.
+Additionally, he held key positions within the U.S. Navy Experimental Diving Unit in Panama City, Fla.
+As a civilian, Peter owned and managed real estate properties in Panama City, Fla. and New London.
+Pogo was a generous, kind-hearted, loving man who lived life to the fullest.
+He traveled extensively, enjoyed meeting new people and treasured gathering with friends and family.
+He will be deeply missed.

-Funeral details will be published in a full obituary in Sunday's edition of The Day.
-Donations may be made to Homes for Heroes, 3000 Whitney Ave., Suite 233, Hamden, CT 06518.
-Byles Memorial Home, 99 Huntington Street, New London is assisting with the arrangements.
+Peter is survived by his sister Andrea Millaras Deedy; niece Taylor Deedy; and loving life-partner, Mary Nary.
+He was predeceased by his parents Helen and Peter Millaras.